401(k) profit sharing plans: The nuts and bolts of a great benefit

 1. It’s a bonus with tax benefits

-One way to use profit sharing is as part (or all) of your employees’ year-end bonus.
-These bonuses boost your employees’ retirement savings without increasing their taxable income in a given year.
+One way to use profit sharing is to include it as part (or all) of your employees’ year-end bonus.
+These bonuses can boost your employees’ retirement savings without increasing their taxable income in a given year.
 Profit sharing contributions are also tax-deductible to the employer and aren’t subject to Social Security or Medicare withholding.
 As a year-end bonus, a profit sharing contribution may eventually be worth more to employees than a similarly-sized direct bonus payment.

 2. The flexibility to plan your finances